St Thomas' Anglican Church, Toowong: History

 The celebration of the 75th anniversary of St Thomas' Parish was to incorporate an extension to the church building, incorporating a tower and a permanent masonry chancel at the northern end.
 Prominent Melbourne ecclesiastical architect, Louis Williams was commissioned to prepare a design for the building.
 It is not known whether he visited the site, but the perspective sketch he prepared for St Thomas' is a radical departure from the design of the original building.
 The additions proposed by Williams displayed a more Romanesque than Gothic influence, with a large parapeted tower partially concealing a pyramidal roof, and a chancel with parapeted stepped facades and grouped openings with, what seems to be, round arched heads.
 This construction of these additions was to cost £3400 and was to coincide with the construction of the large Roman Catholic Church of Saint Ignatius Loyola nearby.
 However, although many memorial gates, plaques and stained glass windows were added at this time, the proposed additions did not proceed.

-By 1947 another scheme was commissioned, this time by Brisbane architect, Arnold Henry Conrad, from the partnership of Conrad and Gargett.
+By 1947, another scheme was commissioned, this time by Brisbane architect, Arnold Henry Conrad, from the partnership of Conrad and Gargett.
 His design was more in keeping with the original design of the church and, like the Williams' scheme, incorporated a tower and chancel at the northern end.
 Although the tower did not proceed, the new chancel was constructed at a cost of £3365 by Ashlar constructions.
 Like the original building this addition was constructed from brick, but on concrete foundations and with a concrete plinth.

-In the early 1960s a new low set brick rectory was constructed adjacent to the church, and this and the nineteenth century Sunday School and Parish Hall survive to the north of the church, although a fire in May 1970 gutted the School.
+In the early 1960s, a new low set brick rectory was constructed adjacent to the church, and this and the nineteenth century Sunday School and Parish Hall survived to the north of the church, although a fire in May 1970 gutted the school.
+By the 1980s, the upkeep on the rectory, Sunday school and hall (used for both church and community functions) was becoming too expensive, but equally the church could not afford to replace these buildings.
+In 1987, a commercial developer proposed to buy the land occupied by the rectory, Sunday school and hall and construct a large commercial building with the church having use of part of the building for its purposes with an off-site rectory (High Street having become too noisy and commercial).
+This was a controversial proposal within the congregation, but it was agreed to proceed, but the overall development was cancelled due to the downturn in the property market.
+However, the concept remained alive within the congregation and a similar commercial development arrangement was completed in 1998 with a parish centre established as part of a larger commercial building.